 8.8 The site has historically been used a concrete blockyard and batching plant.
 A portion of this site (just over half) has been subject to a Certificate of Lawfulness for Existing Use or Development (CLEUD) C/2008/0171, which has established the use of this land and buildings as a concrete blockyard.
-What is critical is that a CLEUD has been granted, rather than the reason for this and the consideration that it was immune from any enforcement action which resulted in the CLEUD being granted.
 This certificate means that a concrete blockyard could, at any time, begin operating within this site without the need for a planning application.
 This is a material consideration in assessing the proposed caravan site.